 We track our impact diverting waste from Houston landfills through the City of Houston Reuse Warehouse, a source of building materials for community projects.
 As advocates of sustainability in Houston, the work of our founding Board Member, Amanda Tullos, AIA, LFA, CPHC, LEED AP BD+C ID+C, contributed to establish the Reuse Warehouse in 2009.

 We design and rebuild resilient homes.
 We design, develop, and rebuild homes that are responsibly sourced, mitigate flooding, can be solar ready, meet ADA compliance, and include Energy Star and WaterSense features.
-We design disaster recovery homes that can be rapidly deployed in the place of a FEMA trailer and we distribute Resilience Kits to homeowners post disaster that contain materials that are mold, moisture, and flood-damage resistant.
+We distribute Resilience Kits to homeowners post disaster that contain materials that are mold, moisture, and flood-damage resistant.

 We network with volunteer design professionals to act locally and collaborate through global resources.
 Open Architecture Houston utilizes design to connect people and revitalize Houston communities.
 Collaborative initiatives engage the Global Open Architecture Collaborative network as well as local Houston and Austin Chapters.

 We research code and policy issues that steward the environment and healthy housing and lifestyles for communities.
-Including micro housing, tiny house code research and disaster recovery housing.
+We advocate for affordable housing.
+Our research includes micro housing, tiny house code compliance and disaster recovery housing.